SBA loans might seem confusing, but the application process is relatively simple.

 Opinions expressed by Entrepreneur contributors are their own.

-But how do you qualify for an ?
-The current is volatile, and following the financial losses caused by many coronavirus-related closures, more and more businesses are competing for precious capital.
+But how do you qualify for an SBA loan?
+The current economy is volatile, and following the financial losses caused by many coronavirus-related closures, more and more businesses are competing for precious capital.
 Here’s how to get in on what’s available.

 Related: I Went to Prison for SBA Loan Fraud: 7 Things to Know When Taking COVID-19 Relief Money